project-image

 Curative Design: Applying Visual Design to Medical Learning

-almost 8 years ago – Wed, May 25, 2016 at 11:28:28 PM
+over 8 years ago – Wed, May 25, 2016 at 11:28:28 PM

 We've launched a new project in collaboration with the incredible visual designer Eleanor Lutz of tabletop whale.
 It's called CURATIVE DESIGN.
 We believe that good design, when applied to learning, is extremely powerful.